Entrepreneurial Workshop Students Pitch Innovative StartupsJanuary 20, 2023

 Fiber optic light-up ski poles and an affordable analog software for musicians and sound engineers were among the startup business models presented by students on the final day of Harvey Mudd College’s new Entrepreneurship Workshop class.
 Student teams develop an innovative idea for a product that solves customers’ unmet needs and then create a scalable business model for their startup.

-The course is a hands-on, practical class that helps students find a repeatable and scalable business model for their startup with significantly less money in a short timeframe.
+The course is a hands-on, practical class that helps students create a model for their startup with significantly less money in a short timeframe.
 The class is taught by Kash Gokli, founding director of entrepreneurship initiatives and professor of manufacturing practice and engineering economics.

 “All of the presentations were great, and each student brought an interesting perspective to their product and company,” Gokli said.
 “Not everyone here will go on to start a company, but they’ll at least learn how it is done and how to set the building blocks if they ever have an idea they want to run with.”